djcooke/compendium/pages/knowledge.md

       returns).
     * Onion Knight (orange): All-rounder demiclone.
 Stronger than Doga and can also use Cure.
 Much rarer than the other types.
+  * PT only: chest may contain an incense.
+Using incense will summon Feo Ul to help you in various ways depending on the incense type:
+    * Poisonfruit: Grants all party members 10 seconds of invulnerability, kills all normal enemies on the floor, and deals damage to bosses (like HoH magicite).
+    * Barkbalm: Grants all party members double max HP, and summons Feo Ul to assist in battle.
+    * Mazeroot: Reveals the map (like the Sight pomander), clears all floor enchantments (like Serenity), opens the Pylon of Passage and Altar of Return, and summons Feo Ul to assist in battle.
+    For both barkbalm and mazeroot incense, Feo will attack alongside the incense user and heal party members whose HP falls below 70%.
+She also has one unique action for each type:
+    * Barkbalm - an AoE lightning spell with a 15-second cooldown which deals direct damage and applies a 30-second DoT.
+This damage does *not* generate aggro.
+    * Mazeroot - a wide-angle 20y conal AoE debuff with a 20-second cooldown.
+      Applies a 30-second Witching-like transformation to all enemies in the cone.
 * **Gold**: Contain pomanders - items that help you in the deep dungeon.
 These are detailed in the [Pomanders section](pomanders.html)